ClarissaMobley/Note-Taker/README.md

 ## Description

-A express.js application that allows users to write, save, and delete notes.
+An express.js application that allows users to write, save, and delete notes.
 This application uses an express backend and saves and retrieves note data from a JSON file.

 ## Table of Contents